 Virtually HumanThe Promise - and the Peril - of Digital Immortality

 Virtually Human explores what the not-too-distant future will look like when cyberconsciousness—simulation of the human brain via software and computer technology—becomes part of our daily lives.

 The Huffington Post reports on a fireside chat with Martine and Michael Houston.

 Dr. Martine Rothblatt sits down with the Washington Post to discuss SiriusXM, religion, and biotech.

-The New York Post‘s profile of Martine as “the Trans-Everything CEO.”
+New York Magazine‘s profile of Martine as “the Trans-Everything CEO.”